-To tune equal temperament, simply tune twelve fifths forward on the sharp side from your tuning fork a', making each fifth very slightly narrow of perfect (not so narrow that you can hear too much of a beat, but not exactly pure either).
-When you come out at your final fifth, D–A, the A should be the same as the a' you started with.
+To tune Equal Temperament, simply tune twelve fifths forward on the sharp side on the circle from your tuning fork a'.
+To ensure you are indeed tuning the fifths sightly narrow and not wide, tune each fifth pure first, then squeeze it by making it very slightly narrow of perfect.
+When you come out at your final fifth, D–A, the A should obviously match the a' you started with.
 Piano tuners know that if they’re tuning at A440, the fifth d'–a' beats at exactly 0.9 times per second.

-Piano tuners make a great to-do about counting the beats, and have an elaborate system of various checks and adjustments as they proceed around the circle.
+Piano tuners love counting beats, and have an elaborate system of various checks and balances as they proceed around the circle.
 They’ve spent a good deal of time memorizing the quality of each interval—sometimes so much so, that it is impossible for them to “turn off” Equal Temperament and approach the earlier tuning systems with open ears and mind.

 Anonymous [Kayano, Moxzan] Dodecagon — Chi-s akt temo Tokyo 2012, p108

 Asselin, Pierre-Yves Musique et Tempérament Éditions Costallat, Paris 1985, p123

 Barbour, J Murray Tuning and Temperament Michigan State College Press, East Lansing 1951, p45

 Helmholz, Hermann On the Sensations of Tone [English translation by Alexander Ellis] Dover, New York 1954, p548